andreasnicklaus/master/paper/outline.md

 <!-- TODO: Add other components -->

 ## Test code

+- Test categories
+  - Page Load
+  - Dynamic Component Load Times
+  - State Change Times
+- Playwright test configuration
+- Browser Choices: Reasoning and test implementation

 # Evaluation
 ## Page load times

+1. Which pages load fast?
+2. How much does much post-rendering-data add to load time?
+3. Which frameworks creates fast-loading pages?
+4. Does it match my expectations?

 ## Component load times

+1. Which components load with delay?
+2. Which frameworks have fast-loading delayed components?
+3. Do pre-rendered pages even have delayed components?

 ## Component Update times

+1. Which differences can be made out towards [Component update times](#component-update-times)?
+2. Which HTML-Elements even update?
+3. Which frameworks update HTML-Elements faster than others?

 # Conclusion
 1. Which framework works best with page load times?
 2. Which framework works best with component load times?
 3. Which framework works best with component update times?

 # Summary